mweagle/Sparta/docs_source/content/reference/apiv2gateway/_index.md

       if respErr != nil {
         if receiverConnection != "" &&
           strings.Contains(respErr.Error(), apigwManagement.ErrCodeGoneException) {
-          // Async clean it up...
-          go deleteConnection(receiverConnection, dynamoClient)
+          // Cleanup in case the connection is stale go deleteConnection(receiverConnection, dynamoClient)
         } else {
           logger.WithField("Error", respErr).Warn("Failed to post to connection")